pajlads/DinkPlugin/README.md

 * Discord rich embed footers can be customized with user-specified text and image url
 * When network issues occur, Dink can make repeated attempts to send the webhook (with exponential backoff)

+## Chat Commands

+### Export Current Configuration via `::dinkexport`

+Dink allows you to export your current plugin configuration to the clipboard via the `::dinkexport` chat command.

+This export includes *every* setting from individual notifiers to the webhook URLs.

+You can share this produced JSON to friends who want to send similarly configured messages to the same webhook URLs.

+### Import Configuration via `::dinkimport`

+With the output of the above command (`::dinkexport`) copied to your clipboard, you can merge these settings with your own via the `::dinkimport` chat command.

+This import can replace all of your notifier settings (but URL lists will be combined).

+After an import, do restart your game client so the updated configuration is reflected in the plugin settings panel.

 ---

 ## Notifier Configuration